 The system is based on activity-based funding (ABF).
 This means the government does not give state hospitals lump sums or blocks of funding to be spent as they see fit.
 ABF operates as a reimbursement for actual work done because some diagnoses cost more to care for than others.

-In the 2022-23 Budget, the government announced that over the next 5 years it will contribute an estimated $149.8 billion to public hospitals, including funding under the 2020-25 NHRA.
+In the 2022-23 Budget, the government announced that it will contribute an estimated $149.8 billion to public hospitals over 5 years, including funding under the 2020-25 NHRA.

 In Australia, the state and territory governments manage and administer public hospitals.